nodejs/node/doc/api/async_hooks.md

 *Note:* Some resources depend on garbage collection for cleanup, so if a reference is made to the `resource` object passed to `init` it is possible that `destroy` will never be called, causing a memory leak in the application.
-If the resource does not depend on garbage collection then this will not be an issue.
+If the resource does not depend on garbage collection, then this will not be an issue.

 #### `async_hooks.executionAsyncId()`